Canis Lupus, Wolf art by Steven Paul Carlson

 (March 24, 1874 – October 31, 1926)

-Born Erik Ivan Weisz (he would later spell his birth name as Ehrich Weiss) in Budapest, Hungary, on March 24, 1874, Houdini later claimed in interviews to have been born in Appleton, Wisconsin, on April 6, 1874.
+Born Erik Ivan Weisz (he would later spell his birth name as Ehrich Weiss) in Budapest, Hungary, on March 24, 1874, Houdini later claimed in interviews that he was born in Appleton, Wisconsin, on April 6, 1874.

 His parents were Rabbi Mayer Samuel Weisz (1829 – 1892)